HussainAther/philosophy/causality/emergence.md

 We can look at phenomenal families, sets of mutualyl exclusive phenomenal mental states that jointly partition a space of mental states.
 Creature consciousness can give us refined levels of phenomenal states of background consciousness (awake, dreaming, etc.), wake consciosuness (perceptual, cognitive, affective, etc.), perceptual consciousness (visual, audotiry, tactile, etc.), and visual consicousness (color, form, location, etc.).
 With one of these contexts, we choose stability criterion at Ls that has complicated neurodynamics to find robust, proper statistical states.

-Selecting one of these levels provides a context which can then be implemented as a stability criterion at Ls.
-In cases like the neural system, where complicated dynamics far from thermal equilibrium are involved, a powerful method to do so uses the neurodynamics itself to find proper statistical states.
-The essential point is to identify a partition of the neural state space whose cells are robust under the dynamics.
-This guarantees that individual mental states Hi, defined on the basis of statistical neural states Ls, remain well-defined as the system develops in time.
-The reason is that differences between individual neural states Li belonging to the same statistical state Ls remain irrelevant as the system develops in time.

-The construction of statistical neural states is strikingly analogous to what leads Butterfield to the notion of meshing dynamics.
-In his terminology, L-dynamics and H-dynamics mesh if coarse graining and time evolution commute.
-From the perspective of contextual emergence, meshing is guaranteed by the stability criterion induced by the higher-level context.
-In this picture, meshing translates into the topological equivalence of the two dynamics.
+ We may describe L-dynamics and H-dynamics meshing with one another if coarse graining and time evolution commute with one another.
+We create meshes, parts of space differentiated by complexes of cells between the two levels, that follow from higher-level stability criterion.
+The coarse graining means fine details of the system can be smoothed over, as entropy of the system increases, such that we can make predictions about the system as a whole.

 For multiple fixed points, their basins of attraction represent proper cells, while chaotic attractors need to be coarse-grained by so-called generating partitions.
 From experimental data, both can be numerically